rogeriosantosluz/scurri_exercise_2/README.md

 * coverage run -m pytest
 * coverage report -m

-There is a massive test called test_massive_validation that tests more than 100.000 postcodes (csv files from https://www.ordnancesurvey.co.uk/business-and-government/products/code-point-open.html) and takes a long time to run.
+There is a massive test called test_massive_validation runs against 50.000 postcodes (csv files from https://www.ordnancesurvey.co.uk/business-and-government/products/code-point-open.html) and takes a long time to run (8 minutes).
 Please uncomment lines 137-140 in the file scurri_exercise_2/app/tests/test_exercise_2.py if you wish to run that test.

 # Heroku Deploy